 All essential terms of a contract must be certain and definite to demonstrate the parties' intent, otherwise, the contract may be held invalid.

 There are many ways for a party to be in breach of a contract.
-Many of these will be specific to your contract and circumstances, so the assistance of a qualified Massachusetts contract attorney can help.
+Many of these will be specific to your contract and circumstances, so the assistance of a business litigation attorney can help.
 Some common ways parties may be in breach are: